Fisch03/monOS/README.md

 i handle this by first getting a basic implementation running using existing crates and then gradually substituting it with my own implementations. this made things a lot less painful than writing everything from scratch directly.

-monOS is bootable from both BIOS and UEFI. that being said, most of my own testing was done on UEFI. therefore i recomend always using the UEFI image if you can!
+~~monOS is bootable from both BIOS and UEFI. that being said, most of my own testing was done on UEFI. therefore i recomend always using the UEFI image if you can!~~
+BIOS boot is currently utterly broken and will not be supported going forward, sorry. maybe sometime later...

+### project structure
+- [`monos_kernel`](https://github.com/Fisch03/monOS/tree/master/monos_kernel) contains the kernel code (aka the main thing)
+- [`monos_std`](https://github.com/Fisch03/monOS/tree/master/monos_std) is the library that userspace programs link against.
+- the [`user` directory](https://github.com/Fisch03/monOS/tree/master/user) contains the included userspace programs that get shipped with the kernel. these currently include:
+  - TODO!
+- the [`os_disk` directory](https://github.com/Fisch03/monOS/tree/master/monoscript_emu) will be used to construct the ramdisk (see below)
+- [`monoscript`](https://github.com/Fisch03/monOS/tree/master/monoscript) is a (platform independent) library containing the monoscript parser and runtime
+- [`monoscript_emu`](https://github.com/Fisch03/monOS/tree/master/monoscript_emu) contains a minimal monoscript runner for windows/linux/macOS

 ### devices
 only PS2 mouse/keyboard support for now. i want to implement USB at some point but it seems like a huge pain. most vms and even hardware emulates PS2 from USB devices anyways.